Naïma Moutchou: Member of the National Assembly, 2017–2025

 In parliament, Moutchou served on the Committee on Legal Affairs, where she was her parliamentary group's coordinator from 2017 until 2019.
 In this capacity, she was the parliament's rapporteur on legislation combating fake news in November 2018.

 In addition to her committee assignments, Moutchou is a member of the French-Moroccan Parliamentary Friendship Group and the French-Serbian Parliamentary Friendship Group.
 From 2018 until 2021, she was also one of six Assembly members who serve as judges of the Cour de Justice de la République.

 After Amélie de Montchalin's appointment to the government of Prime Minister Édouard Philippe in March 2019, Moutchou briefly served as first vice chair of the LREM parliamentary group under the leadership of chairman Gilles Le Gendre; she was replaced by Marie Lebec in September 2019.

 In addition to LREM, Moutchou joined the Horizons party in 2021.

 From 2022 to 2025, Moutchou served as a vice-president of the National Assembly, under the leadership of president Yaël Braun-Pivet.

 Career in government

 On 5 October 2025, Moutchou was appointed Minister for Public Sector Transformation, Artificial Intelligence and Digital Affairs in the short-lived Lecornu government.
-Her appointment reflected an emphasis on digital modernization within public administration, but she left office following the government’s resignation on 6 October 2025, only hours after its formation.
+Her appointment reflected an emphasis on digital modernization within public administration, but she left office following the government's resignation on 6 October 2025, only hours after its formation.

-On 12 October 2025, she was appointed Minister of the Overseas in the Second Lecornu governement.
+On 12 October 2025, she was appointed Minister of the Overseas in the Lecornu's second government.

 Political positions

-In July 2019, Moutchou voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Moutchou voted in favor of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.